Wyko/essential_deathworlders/content/books/good-training/12-wargames.md

 "They don’t eat or drink nearly as much, their fur cuts down on clothing, and their technology is considerably in advance of ours.
 And they have Daar.
 How’s he handling it?"

-"…frankly, pretty much like a draft mule.
+"...frankly, pretty much like a draft mule.
 He’s got most of their non-personal gear on his harness.
 Does mean he can’t get bipedal without dropping the gear, though."

 "Did ‘Horse get the quick release strap set up properly?"